Nameo91/CV/README.md

 ## Interests

-- ✈️ Love to travel around the world
+- ✈️ Love to travel around the world (Scratching a map where I've been to)
 - ⛰️ Enjoy hiking in the mountains, or going for bush walks (completed 2 of the world top 3 hiking tracks)
 - 🏊‍♀️ Swimming, running and snowboarding (competed nationally as a swimmer)
 - 🧑‍🍳 Cooking and baking